Northfield

 Health performance in Northfield is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Northfield faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are somewhat prevalent across all age groups but higher among older cohorts.
-Private health cover is extremely low at approximately 46% of the total population (around 2,672 people), compared to 52.7% in Greater Adelaide and a national average of 55.7%.
+Northfield faces significant health challenges based on AreaSearch's assessment conducted between June 2021 and February 2022.
+Mortality rates and chronic condition prevalence were found to be somewhat prevalent across the board, with a slightly higher degree among older age cohorts.
+The rate of private health cover was found to be extremely low at approximately 46% of the total population (~2,346 people), compared to 52.7% across Greater Adelaide and the national average of 55.7%.

-The most common medical conditions are mental health issues affecting 8.2% of residents and arthritis impacting 7.2%.
-Around 72.3% of residents claim to be completely clear of medical ailments, compared to 67.9% in Greater Adelaide.
-Health outcomes among the working-age population are typical.
-The area has 12.0% of residents aged 65 and over (693 people), lower than Greater Adelaide's 19.3%.
-Health outcomes among seniors present some challenges but rank lower nationally compared to the broader population.
+The most common medical conditions in the area were mental health issues and arthritis, impacting 8.2 and 7.2% of residents respectively, while 72.3% declared themselves completely clear of medical ailments compared to 67.9% across Greater Adelaide.
+Health outcomes among the working-age population are broadly typical.
+The area has 12.0% of residents aged 65 and over (608 people), which is lower than the 19.2% in Greater Adelaide.
+Health outcomes among seniors present some challenges, though ranking lower nationally than the broader population.

 Frequently Asked Questions - Health